Alirezalm/cardsol/README.md

 *cardsol* is a small package for solving mathematical optimization problems of convex Cardinality Constrained Quadratic Optimization (CCQP) problems.

-cardsol translates the CCQP problem into a Mixed-Integer Optimization Problem (MIQP) provides the following algorithms to solve it:
+cardsol translates the CCQP problem into a Mixed-Integer Quadratic Programming (MIQP) problem and provides the following algorithms to solve it:

 1. Outer Approximation (OA) method